 On the other end of the spectrum are high-end hospital autoclaves with full-color LCD touchscreens.
 These advanced interfaces promise the best of both worlds: One-touch operation for daily tasks, plus the ability to drill down into all those submenus and craft custom programs.

-Leaving aside the folly of installing a delicate, laminated electronic interface on the front of a hot, steamy box, these touchscreen LCD interfaces are still often a disappointment.
-The menu systems are hard to navigate in a lab situation—low-contrast screens crammed with nested menus aren’t convenient, especially while wearing goggles and latex gloves.
-Even daily tasks are buried in that menu system, requiring three, five, or more steps to start a standard sterilization cycle.
-And, despite the menus within menus, many such control systems still limit you to “factory-recommended cycles” or variations of those presets.
+Leaving aside the folly of installing a delicate electronic interface on the front of a hot, steamy box, these touchscreen LCD interfaces are still often a disappointment.
+The menu systems are a poor fit to many research labs: low-contrast screens with nested menus are hard to navigate while wearing goggles and latex gloves.
+Even daily tasks are buried in that nested menu system—and, despite the menus within menus, many such control systems still limit you to “factory-recommended cycles” or variations of those presets.

 In the end, these flashy touch-screen interfaces are complicated, but offer none of the benefits of actual complexity.

-Good Autoclave Controls Harness Complexity Without Being Complicated
+Good Autoclave Control Systems Harness Complexity Without Being Complicated

 Easy tasks should be easy.
 If you run the same media-prep cycle every morning, then you should be able to load the autoclave, push a single button, hit START, and walk away.
 That said, your autoclave is a powerful tool; just because you start every morning prepping media doesn’t mean that all you want to do is prep media.
 A good design harnesses complexity and makes it convenient.

 Priorclave’s Tactrol control system allows for complete access to every operating parameter, but is still as easy to operate as your microwave oven.
 Need to run a simple cycle?
 Punch in a temperature and a time, hit START, and walk away.
 If you run that same cycle every day, then make it a pre-set for one-touch convenience.